 Industries that are rapidly integrating robotics

 Robotic technology is enhancing productivity in the agriculture sector while lowering operational costs.
-Farming practices like pruning, thinning, mowing, spraying, and weed removal is increasingly being automated to reduce manual labour.
+Farming practices like pruning, thinning, mowing, spraying, and weed removal are increasingly being automated to reduce manual labor.
 Tractors and harvesters with self-guided GPS can help map the field without human intervention.
-Sensor technology is also being used for pest management as well as identification and removal of rotten goods.
+Sensor technology is also being used for pest management as well as the identification and removal of rotten goods.

-Robotic technology is revolutionising the defence industry and improving public safety.
+Robotic technology is revolutionizing the defense industry and improving public safety.
 Drones are a prime example of robots being used by militaries across the world.
-Remote controlled and unmanned drones are being used to gather real-time information and monitor potentially dangerous situations.
-Robots are increasingly utilised for surveillance by the defence agencies.
+Remote-controlled and unmanned drones are being used to gather real-time information and monitor potentially dangerous situations.
+Robots are increasingly utilized for surveillance by defense agencies.

 Robots are shaping our future where all repetitive tasks are automated and humans are free to do more important tasks.
-Robots will eliminate labour which is redundant, taxing, potentially dangerous, and non-valued to create more efficient business functions.
+Robots will eliminate labor that is redundant, taxing, potentially dangerous, and non-valued to create more efficient business functions.
 At Alkye, we help clients to augment technology in their business models such that it improves their productivity, profit margins, and competitiveness.